 Every good entrepreneur knows the importance of delegating work to qualified people.
 Podcast editing is a perfect opportunity to do just this.
-Editing your own podcast is not the best use of your time, and keeps you from more important things.
-These could include creating more great content, running your business, spending time with family, stopping to smell the roses, and other enjoyable parts of life!
+Editing your own podcast is not the best use of your time and keeps you from more important things.
+These could include creating more great content, growing your business, spending time with family, stopping to smell the roses, and other enjoyable aspects of life!

 You Don’t Know What You’re Doing

 As the famous saying goes, “you don’t know what you don’t know.”
 In other words, you may pat yourself on the back for figuring out how to attach your intro to your podcast episode after watching 10 hours of YouTube tutorials.
 But what about the things you didn’t even realize were important?
 The recording level which was set too high and caused nasty distortion, the uneven volume levels, the annoying echo.
 All of which reflect poorly on your brand and discourage listeners from ever coming back.

 Just as you would not want medical treatment from a doctor who has not gone to medical school, you should not let your podcast be edited by somebody (in this case, you) who does not understand what they’re doing.
 A professional podcast editor is passionate about what they do, and will use their expertise to ensure your podcast sounds great.

 It Actually Costs More to Edit Your Own Podcast

 Many people are surprised to find that working with a professional podcast editor is actually within their budget.
 Keep in mind if you’re a business owner and podcasting is part of your marketing plan, hiring an editor can be a business expense.